H.R. 6555: Enhancing Bank Resolution Participation Act

 Who is affected by H.R.
 6555?

-These agencies would have to conduct the study together and produce a report to Congress within one year.
+The three agencies would have to do the study jointly and deliver a report to Congress within one year, using existing staff and resources — the bill provides no new money for the work.

 Private equity firms and nonbank investors